nallamuthu/Ascan/README.md

 # :a: Ascan :a:

 Tool take IP's as input from the text file and perform the scans.
-Tool generated output are stored and final summary is stored in database and Excel
+Tools generated output are stored and final summary is stored in database and Excel

 ## Pre-requisite:
 * pip install -r requirements.txt